mbdev2/EP_OnlineStore/README.md

 # Online Store with Android App
-## _Just a fun way to get into PHP and Android developement!_
+## _Just a fun way to get into PHP and Android development!_

-Developed by Matjaž Bevc, Mark Breznik and Amadej Pavšič for a course in our undergraduate study program Multimedia at the Faculty of Computer and Information Science, University of Lubljana
+Developed by Matjaž Bevc, Mark Breznik, and Amadej Pavšič for a course in our undergraduate study program Multimedia at the Faculty of Computer and Information Science, University of Ljubljana

 ## Features

-- Multiple login authentication and authorizations levels - guest, buyer, sales-person and manager.
+- Multiple login authentication and authorization levels - guest, buyer, sales-person, and manager.
 - Browse a suite of items, shop around and execute orders!
-- Manage items inventory, account settings and more.
+- Manage items inventory, account settings, and more.
 - Some other hidden treats.

 ## How to use?